 Then you need to break it down in to Monthly and Yearly costs.

 Because for 1 designer, you may need to pay £800 to get your website, but then it will only cost you £50 per Year after that.

 Yet another designer may cost just £100, but your Monthly cost thereafter will be £60 UNTIL THE END OF TIME!

 Just because it may be cheap to start with, doesn’t mean it will stay that way!

 You now should have a list of website designers for small business who create well built websites, and have a Yearly costing for each.

-All that is left to do now, is to pick which one is the cheapest each year!
+All that is left to do now, is to pick which one is suitable for your needs.